-As the nation makes a comeback from the COVID-19 pandemic, you might be hearing more and more about “The Great Resignation” of 2021, and now 2022.
-This recently coined term refers to the overwhelming spike in quit rates across the U.S. as businesses get back on their feet this year.
-In fact, nearly 2.7% of workers in America left their jobs in April — the highest percentage we’ve seen in more than 20 years.
-Additionally, over the past year, 25-40% of workers have considered quitting their jobs.
-But what’s causing elevated quit rates and employee churn post-pandemic?
+Consider that nearly 2.7% of workers in America left their jobs in April of 2021— the highest percentage in more than 20 years.
+Additionally, 25-40% of workers have recently considered quitting their jobs.
+What’s causing elevated quit rates and employee churn post-pandemic?

-After a year of uncertainty amid the COVID-19 pandemic, many employees that have weathered the storm are reconsidering and prioritizing their career paths.
-While last year, most workers valued job security in the face of an economic crisis, most employees are now re-evaluating their goals.
+After years of uncertainty amid the COVID-19 pandemic, many employees that have weathered the storm are reconsidering and prioritizing their career paths.
+While in years past, most workers valued job security in the face of an economic crisis, many employees are now re-evaluating their goals.
 Here are some of the key reasons this is happening now:

 One of the best and easiest ways to improve employee retention is to make balance a non-negotiable.
 In a recent Indeed survey, over 50% of respondents are experiencing burnout this year.
 With remote work blurring the line between work life and home life, HR plays a key role in setting the expectation.